finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/03_default_network_policy/default_network_policy_implementation.md

 # OpenShift Compliant Financial Infrastructure

-A CIS policy requirement is for non control plan name sapces to have network policies to isolate traffic in the cluster network
+A CIS policy requirement is for non control plane projects/namespaces to have network policies to isolate traffic in the cluster network.

 OCP and the OVNKubernetes CNI support network policies.
 To implement network policies as a default we will use a [default project template](https://docs.openshift.com/container-platform/4.10/networking/network_policy/default-network-policy.html) to define these network policies.